Philotheephilix/ktun/README.md

 ## ✉️ Contact

 Interested in partnerships, pilots, or open-source collaboration?
-Drop us a message at [contact@email.com] or via Telegram!
+Drop us a message at [philosanjay5@gmail.com] or via Telegram!

 ---

-> _“Justice delayed is justice denied — we make justice real-time, secure, and decentralized.”_
+> _"Justice delayed is justice denied — we make justice real-time, secure, and decentralized."_